codio/knowledge/source/common/develop/ide/editing/color-picker.rst

 .. meta::
-   :description: Color Picker and Preview
+   :description: You can preview colors of code and choose a different color using the Color Picker feature.

 .. _color-picker: